jonlt/Rumle.Golang/README.md

 This is just something that I have put togehter after reading a bit about Go, not something that I would use in a real production environment.
 Each "goroutine" runs in its own background thread.

-__Current Features__:
+__Features__:

 * `chan` : `Rumle.Golang.Channel<T>`
 * `select`: `Rumle.Golang.Select`
 * `go`: `Rumle.Golang.Go.Run(Action func)`

-The following code will run a produce the same output as the examples that they are based on.
+The following code will run and produce the same output as the examples that they are based on.

 ### `chan` example